What Is a Class 7 Licence in Canada?

 As with other Class 7 licences covered above, Saskatchewan’s Class 7 licence allows new drivers to operate any vehicle that Class 5 holders can.
 Of course, restrictions apply.

-In Saskatchewan, you can apply for a Class 7 licence as young as 15 years old.
+In Saskatchewan, you can apply for a learner’s licence as young as 15, typically through a driver education program.
 However, you must provide parental consent if you are under 19.

 To obtain a licence, you must pass a knowledge and traffic sign test.
 There is also a vision test included in the knowledge exam.